Azure/azure-powershell/src/DataBox/examples/New-AzDataBoxJob.md

 pwshDisk WestUS   DeviceOrdered ImportToAzure DataBoxDisk None         NonScheduled Microsoft.Azure.PowerShell.Cmdlets.DataBox.Models.Api20210301.DataBoxDiskJobDetails
 ```

-Creates a databoxDisky job with your own Passkey
+Creates a databoxDisky job with your own Passkey.
+For any failure re-run with $DebugPreference = "Continue" as mentioned in example 1

 ### Example 8: Creates a databox job with double encryption enabled
 ```powershell